[Minor revision–posted 12/20/19 (replaces 6/22/18 edition)]

 9. Financial Procedures at TTU International Centers

 a.
-Fiscal oversight for the TTU international centers rests with the Office of International Affairs.
+Fiscal oversight for the TTU international centers rests with the OIA.
 The center budget will be submitted on an annual basis no later than March 15 for the following academic year.
 The budget will be coordinated among the Resident Director, the Director of Study Abroad, and the VPIA.
 Projected expenditures may not exceed projected income.
 Projected income may exceed projected expenditures by a minimal amount to cover contingencies (e.g., exchange rate fluctuations).
 Reserve funds may not exceed one year of operating expenses and will be maintained in the operations FOP.

 b.
 All TTU international centers will have TTU FOPs that correspond to bank accounts on site to handle collection and transfer of monies.
 Bank accounts must be in the name of the TTU center and may not, in any way, be a personal account for any TTU employee or staff member.
-These accounts will be operations and summer programs.
+These accounts will be operations and faculty-led programs.
 Details for the structure and functioning of these accounts may be found in the Handbook for TTU International Centers.

 c.
-Contracts for the leasing and maintenance of space for a TTU center must be processed by OIA through the TTU Purchasing and Contracting office.
+Contracts for the leasing and maintenance of space for a TTU center must be processed by the OIA through the TTU Purchasing and Contracting office.
 The Resident Director and staff may not have any involvement, directly or indirectly, in providing goods and/or services to the TTU center.

 10. Faculty at TTU International Centers

 Texas Tech faculty are encouraged to teach at a TTU international center.
-Programs taught during the summer are faculty-led programs and will follow the OP for faculty-led study abroad programs (OP 34.26, Faculty-Led Study Abroad Programs).The center coordinator and the faculty-led program coordinator will assist faculty in planning their program(s).
+Programs taught during the summer are faculty-led programs and will follow the OP for faculty-led study abroad programs (OP 34.26, Faculty-Led Study Abroad Programs).The center coordinator and the faculty-led program manager will assist faculty in planning their program(s).
 The Handbook for TTU International Centers details faculty (see section 10) and coordinator (see section 5) responsibilities.

 11. TTU Student Participation at TTU International Centers

 In order to participate in a TTU center program, students must meet TTU study abroad eligibility requirements (see OP 34.20, Study Abroad Programs).
-Prior to departure, students participating in TTU center programs must attend pre-departure orientation and complete all requirements as established by the Study Abroad unit in the Office of International Affairs.
+Prior to departure, students participating in TTU center programs must attend pre-departure orientation and complete all requirements as established by the Study Abroad unit in the OIA.
 During the program, student behavior must conform to the TTU Code of Student Conduct and local law and custom.
 Details of student responsibilities are outlined in the Handbook for TTU International Centers.
 Students who do not conform to those policies may be removed from the program and the center with loss of academic credits and the fees they paid.

 12. Safety and Security at a TTU International Center